 Cash comprises cash on hand and demand deposits.
 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and that are subject to an insignificant risk of change in value.
-Cash equivalents are held for the purpose of meeting short-term commitments rather than for investment purposes.
+Cash equivalents are held for the purpose of meeting short-term commitments rather than for investment purposes, with terms to maturity of primarily less than three months from the date of acquisition.